We’ve been monitoring two populations of dormice for OVER a decade!

-From 2015 onwards we are focusing efforts on the large natural dormouse site in north Wales.
-Our survey on Friday 22nd May was the first of 2015, and an enthusiastic team went out into the field to collect another round of data and see how our lovely dormice have coped with the winter and cold spring.
+From 2015, we’re focusing efforts on the large natural dormouse site in north Wales.
+Our survey on Friday 22 May was the first of 2015, and an enthusiastic team went out into the field to collect another round of data and see how our lovely dormice have coped with the winter and cold spring.

 We have told you why the data we are collecting is important for understanding dormouse ecology, but we haven’t previously mentioned why this type of long-term data collection and surveillance is also a really important conservation tool for many other species too.
 The dormouse is an important ‘bio-indicator’ species.
 This means that their presence and population changes can indicate the health of the local woodland environment for wildlife.

 The ecology of dormice makes them very sensitive to environmental changes and population declines can signal problems such as increasing habitat fragmentation, fewer insects, or loss of plant species.
 So, our long-term study enables us to monitor the health of the woodland for other species, as well as monitoring the dormouse population.